nodejs/node/doc/api/child_process.md

 `child_process.fork()` and will be ignored if set.

-If the `signal` option is enabled, calling `.abort()` on the corresponding `AbortController` is similar to calling `.kill()` on the child process except the error passed to the callback will be an `AbortError`:
+If the `signal` option is enabled, calling `.abort()` on the corresponding `AbortController` is similar to calling `.kill()` on the child process except a different error is passed:

 ```js
 if (process.argv[2] === 'child') {